Online Nuclear Engineering Degrees - Schools & Programs

 The University of Texas launched its online master’s in nuclear and radiation engineering program in 1999, well before most schools.
 Students can complete courses and laboratory modules online, though they must report to campus twice throughout the program.
 A separate two-week campus-based intensive is recommended for students considering doctorates, but not required.

 Applicants to the program must have a bachelor of science degree in physical sciences or an engineering discipline from an accredited institution, a minimum grade point average of 3.0, letters of recommendation, and TOEFL scores for international students.
-GRE scores are not required for the 2021 cycle.
+GRE scores are not optional.

 Educating the next generation of leaders in nuclear science and engineering, this program prepares students to conduct leading research at the forefront of the nuclear community and apply nuclear technology for solving multidisciplinary problems.